rancilio-pid/clevercoffee-manual/README.md

 ## About

-This way in order to get to the english manual: [Link](./en/index.md) (Important Disclaimer: So far no english version is available :( - but contribution is welcome ;))
+This way in order to get to the english manual: [Link](https://manual.rancilio-pid.de/en/) (Important Disclaimer: So far no english version is under contribution is welcome ;))

 ## Contributing